staff0rd/documentation/server/node-roles.md

 > [!NOTE]
 > Changing `NodePriority` doesn't guarantee that the cluster won't promote the clone.
 It's only one of the criteria that the Election Service considers.

-## Non-promotable clone

-If you want the cluster to never promote a node with the `Clone` role, set the `--is-promotable` [command line option](~/server/command-line-arguments.md) to `false` when starting a clone node.
-The node never acknowledges any writes and is never part of the quorum until you change the option to `true`.

-Non promotable clones are best used for data redundancy, or for locally hosted nodes you use for application testing.